 In addition to materials received from non-profit providers, the Office of Technology Transfer works regularly with private industry to bring materials into UofL laboratories.
 Often, the MTAs provided by private companies contain more restrictive language than MTAs negotiated between universities and non-profit institutions.
 Apart from more legal concerns, such as governing law and indemnification matters, the MTAs may contain terms that directly impact university researchers.
 These may include (but are not limited to) terms related to ownership of resulting data or research products; terms that conflict with researchers’ funding agreements; and terms that may inhibit a researcher’s ability to publish data derived from his or her studies.
 These potential problems terms are discussed in greater depth, below.

 An MTA may be needed when required by the provider of material.
 Outgoing transfers of materials from University of Louisville laboratories may require MTAs if the materials are the subject of a research disclosure on file with the Office of Technology Transfer, have been licensed to a third party, or are of human origin, toxic or hazardous, or export controlled.

 Send an email to the EPI-Center.
 Please include as much information as you have, including the name of the material, the intended provider or recipient, the provider or recipient’s contact information, and any draft agreements you may have received.

-The Office of the Executive Vice President for Research and Innovation has several authorized signatories for signing MTAs, including particular Office of Technology Transfer team members.
+The Office of Research and Innovation has several authorized signatories for signing MTAs, including particular Commercialization EPI-Center team members.